goodvibes2/BackupGnuCashLinux/src/backupgnucash/README.md

   C:\Users\[USER_NAME]\Documents\NetBeansProjects\BackupGnuCash
 ```

-<a name="Supported Platforms"></a>
+<a name="SupportedPlatforms"></a>
 ## Supported Platforms ##

-BackupGnuCash 1.1x is known to work with the following operating systems
+BackupGnuCash is known to work with the following operating systems

 - GNU/Linux             -- x86
 - Windows               -- x86